Eric is an aquarium enthusiast with over two decades of experience caring for a wide array of tropical fish.

-For most people this means you are putting your Betta under stress by exposing him to cold water temps.
-Even a drop to 65 degrees at night may not seem like much to you, but for a fish that thrives in warmer water it is very stressful.
+For most people, this means you are putting your betta under stress by exposing him to cold water temps.
+A drop to 65 degrees at night may not seem like much to you, but for a fish that thrives in warmer water, it is very stressful.
 Even if it is warm in the daytime, at night the temperature in a one-gallon will drop almost as quickly as the air temp.

 Tropical Fish Need Room to Swim